sameerkhoja/sameerkhoja.github.io/README.md

 # samkho10.github.io

-The source code to my website, written in HTML, CSS, and Javascript.
+The source code to my website, written in HTML and CSS.

 ## License